kamilpula/eslint-plugin-quibble/README.md

 ]
 ```

+Adding `vue-eslint-parser` is optional - some popular configs such as [`antfu/eslint-config`](https://github.com/antfu/eslint-config) have it installed and configured already.

 ## Future

 In the future, this plugin will be extended by the rules the community or myself find worth of adding.